scheidan/CAIRS-Tutorial/README.md

 _CAIRS_ is flexible in other respects too:

-- Sensor signals on different scales (e.g. continuous, binary) can be assimilated
+- As shown in the example above sensor signals on different scales (e.g. continuous, binary) can be assimilated

 - Non-Gaussian and non-linear observation models for sensors are possible